google-marketing-solutions/gps-sgtm-pantheon/sgtm/artemis/README.md

 ##### Auth

-If the server side container is deployed to App Engine or Cloud Run, then Google Tag Manager will use the service account attached to the instance for connecting to Firestore.
+If the server-side container is deployed to App Engine or Cloud Run, then Google Tag Manager will use the service account attached to the instance for connecting to Firestore.

-If the server side container is deployed in a different Cloud provider to Google Cloud, please [follow these additional instructions]( https://developers.google.com/tag-platform/tag-manager/server-side/manual-setup-guide#optional_include_google_cloud_credentials) to attach a Google Cloud service account to the deployment.
+If the server-side container is deployed in a different Cloud provider to Google Cloud, please [follow these additional instructions]( https://developers.google.com/tag-platform/tag-manager/server-side/manual-setup-guide#optional_include_google_cloud_credentials) to attach a Google Cloud service account to the deployment.